vimpostor/sphere/README.md

 Sphere is a Linux browser proxy application, that can register different handlers for `http/https` URI schemes, similar to how [Android apps can register to be the default app for just specific https URLs](https://developer.android.com/guide/topics/manifest/data-element#path) by setting `android:pathAdvancedPattern`.

-It works by registering sphere as the default browser, which just acts as a proxy that delegates to the correct final application via rules given in a configuration file.
+It works by registering sphere as the default browser, which acts as a proxy that delegates to the correct final application via rules given in a configuration file.

 The configuration file is located at `~/.config/sphere/config` and has a very simple syntax `<rule_regex> <handler>`.
 The file is parsed from top to bottom and the first line where `<rule_regex>` matches the given URL, will cause the corresponding `<handler>` to be executed.